ContestsConcerts + Events

 5 Great Fleetwood Mac Songs Written by Christine McVie

-For many, when Fleetwood Mac is mentioned, they immediately think of the contributions of Stevie Nicks and Lindsey Buckingham.
-However, Christine McVie is responsible for writing some of the band’s best songs.
-Here just five Fleetwood Mac songs that she wrote/co-wrote.
+When Fleetwood Mac is mentioned, many immediately think of the contributions of Stevie Nicks and Lindsey Buckingham.
+However, Christine McVie is responsible for writing some of the band's best songs.

 "Don't Stop" peaked at #3 on the Billboard Hot 100 chart and would famously serve as the theme to Bill Clinton's 1992 presidential campaign.
 The band was even persuaded to reunite for the first time since 1982 to perform “Don’t Stop” at the inaugural ball in 1993.